 Presenters include: Elizabeth Barnes (author of the The Minority Body: A Theory of Disability); Julia Watts Belser (who brings disability culture into conversation with the Jewish tradition and queer theory); Michael Berube (author of Life As We Know It: A Father, A Family, and an Exceptional Child; Emily Rapp Black (author of the memoir The Still Point of the Turning World); Teresa Blankmeyer Burke (the first signing deaf woman in the world to receive a doctorate of philosophy); Eli Clare (writer, speaker, activist, and author of Brilliant Imperfection: Grappling with Cure); Haben Girma (disability rights activist, champion of new technologies to promote the flourishing of people with disabilities, and the first Deafblind person to graduate from the Harvard Law School); Georgina Kleege (author of More Than Meets the Eye: What Blindness Brings to Art); Rachel Kolb (author of “Sensations of Sound”); Rod Michalko (author of the memoir The Two in One: Walking with Smokie, Walking with Blindness); Anand Prahlad (author of the memoir The Secret Life of a Black Aspie); David James Savarese (a non-speaking person with autism who co-created Deej, a documentary about his life); Ralph Savarese (author of Reasonable People: A Memoir of Autism and Adoption (Other Press 2007); Alice Sheppard (choreographer of, and dancer in, Doors, in which the wheelchair and crutches she uses to ambulate in her day-to-day life become prominent elements); Leah Smith Stramondo (disability activist featured in the documentary Far from the Tree): Joseph Stramando (philosopher, bioethicist, and disability studies scholar also featured in the documentary Far from the Tree); Gregor Wolbring (professor of disability studies, whose reflections were featured in the documentary film Fixed: The Science/Fiction of Enhancement); Alice Wong (founder of the founder of the Disability Visibility Project, which was created on the 25th anniversary of the ADA to collect oral histories of people with disabilities in the United States).

-Learn more and watch a video of the inaugural event.
+Learn more and watch videos of the first three events.

 (Pictured above: Alice Sheppard, in her wheelchair, rolls into a shoulder stand.
 Photo by Britten Traughber)